Depressed parents' care workers are temporarily extended

 Parents who look after their children with conditions such as Asperger's Syndrome, autism and depression have said that isolation, loss of a career and the constant mental and physical strain of sleepless nights have led them to feel suicidal.

-One father of a teenage boy with Asperger's said: "I'm glad my wife's got the care support because about a week ago I nearly lost her… she wanted to [kill herself]."'Not listening'
+One father of a teenage boy with Asperger's said: "I'm glad my wife's got the care support because about a week ago I nearly lost her… she wanted to [kill herself]."

 Parents have been helped by mental health workers funded by the council as part of a three-year trial that was due to end on Friday.